n1t5ua5/mls-monitor/journals/Austin.md

 <!-- 10/5/23
 Today centered the team's info beneath their logo using css.
-To finish today, I'm going to implement Bootstrap to place a dark / light mode button in the footer of the app.
+To finish off today I implemented a Dark / Light Mode button in the footer, but right now it's only working inside of the footer so tomorrow I'll finish that & get it working for the rest of the site.
 -->